CrockPot Potato Soup is very easy to prep and your whole family will love it. A creamy potato base is flavored with onion, bacon and cheese.

 Instructions

 - Cook bacon until crispy over medium-high heat.
 Remove from the pan reserving fat.
-Add onion to the reserved bacon fat and cook until tender.
+Add onion to the reserved bacon fat and cook until it begins to soften.

-- Add potatoes, garlic, thyme leaves, onion, salt to taste, black pepper.
+- Add potatoes, garlic, thyme leaves, onion, salt to taste, and black pepper to the slow cooker.
 Add chicken broth and stir to combine.

 - Place the lid on the slow cooker and cook on high for 4 hours (or 6-8 hours on low) or until the potatoes are fork-tender.